Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Final Payments

-Illinois requires that final paychecks be paid on the next scheduled payday but does not have specific rules about how to send a final paycheck, so the final paycheck can be paid via direct deposit (if an employee previously authorized direct deposit for wages), or by check or payroll paycard, either in-person or mailed.
+Illinois requires that final paychecks be paid on the next scheduled payday but does not have specific rules about how to send a final paycheck, so the final paycheck can be paid via direct deposit (if an employee previously authorized direct deposit for wages), or by check or payroll pay card, either in person or mailed.
 The final paycheck should contain the employee's regular wages from the most recent pay period, plus other types of compensation owed such as commissions, bonuses, and accrued sick and vacation pay.
 820 ILCS 115/5.

 Unemployment Insurance

 Illinois unemployment insurance benefits provide temporary financial assistance to workers unemployed through no fault of their own who meet the state's eligibility requirements.
-To be eligible for this benefit program, the employee must a resident of Illinois and meet all of the following:
+To be eligible for this benefit program, the employee must be a resident of Illinois and meet all of the following:

-- Be unemployed, and
+- Be unemployed;

-- Have earned a minimum amount of wages determined by Illinois guidelines, and
+- Have earned a minimum amount of wages determined by Illinois guidelines; and

 - Be actively seeking work each week they are collecting benefits.